networktocode/ntc-templates/docs/dev/contributing.md

 The project is following Network to Code software development guidelines and are leveraging the following:

-- Black, Pylint, Bandit, Mypy, flake8, and pydocstyle for Python linting and formatting.
+- Black, Pylint, Bandit, Mypy, flake8, and ruff for Python linting and formatting.
 - pytest, coverage, and unittest for unit tests.

 There are a number of things that are required in order to have a successful PR.